hoang-tran/hoang-tran.github.io/_drafts/how-to-unit-test-your-realm-database-layer.md

 Realm.Configuration.defaultConfiguration.inMemoryIdentifier = "database A"
 {% endhighlight %}

-This will point Realm to a in-memory database (namely "database A") where we can freely experiment and do whatever we want.
+This will point Realm to an in-memory database (namely "database A") where we can freely experiment and do whatever we want.
 Since it's in memory, it won't affect the production database at all.

 Now we need to call this Realm configuration line before any tests get executed.
 The ideal place is in the **beforeSuite** method: